 Tawakkul isn’t about doing nothing and hoping for the best.
 It’s about doing your part—with effort and intention—then releasing control over the outcome.
+This post explores what real trust in God looks like when you’re anxious, overthinking, or healing.

 Not every therapist will understand your faith or culture—and that matters.
 In this post, I break down the red flags Muslims should watch for in therapy, and how to find a therapist who truly honors your values, identity, and healing journey.